 High Schoolers (Ages 14+)

 By the time your child reaches high school, they can do nearly any household task you can.
-This is the perfect age to start making sure your child is fully prepared for the eventuality of living on their own since those years are coming up soon.
-This is not to say all children fly the nest upon reaching eighteen.
-In fact, more children are deciding to live at home while attending college or saving for a house of their own than in recent years, thanks to rising costs of living and excessive student loan debts.
-If staying at home longer, however, children can continue helping around the house past the age of eighteen.
+This is the perfect age to start ensuring your teen is fully prepared for the eventuality of living on their own.
+While not all kids fly the nest upon reaching eighteen, the day will eventually come when they will have to rely on the life skills you’ve taught them.
+Thanks to the rising costs of living and excessive student loan debts, more children are deciding to live at home while attending college or saving for a home of their own than in recent years.
+If your child stays with you beyond the age of eighteen, they can continue helping around the house.

-In addition to the tasks listed in previous sections, children over the age of fourteen can do the following chores:
+In addition to the tasks listed in previous sections, children over the age of fourteen can complete the following chores:

 - Help deep clean kitchen (appliances and cabinets)

 - Clean the toilet, sink, and shower in the bathroom

 - Babysit younger siblings independently (for short periods)

 - Care for pets independently (including walks)